programa-stic/security-advisories/Facebook/README.md

 * **2014-07-21:**
           The vendor informed that the update was available to 100 % of the users.

-* **2014-07-22:** Programa Seguridad en TICasked if the figures provided by Facebook correspond to availability or actual installations of the update.
+* **2014-07-22:** Programa Seguridad en TIC asked if the figures provided by Facebook correspond to availability or actual installations of the update.

 * **2014-07-22:**
           The vendor replied that percentage figures correspond to availability not actual installations.